space-physics/mgs-radio/README.rst

 This example is simply of reading MGS .sri high-level occultation data and plotting.

-The Matlab code is deprecated and doesn't work with Python.
+The Matlab code is deprecated and doesn't work with Octave.
 A good example of why NOT to use Matlab for messy data files.

 The .SRI data is big-endian int16, Fortran order.